go2null/rsync-backup/README.md

 Usage
 -----
         rsync-backup -d DIRECTORY -k NUMBER -K NUMBER -s NUMBER -S NUMBER -o -f FILE

 Options
 -------
       -f FILE      - config file.
 Can be specified multiple times in order of increasing priority.
       -d DIRECTORY - directory to backup to.
       -k NUMBER    - minimum backups to keep.
 Default is 1.
       -K NUMBER    - maximum backups to keep.
+Default is 999999999.
       -s NUMBER    - minimum free space to reserve, in MB.
+Default is 500 MB.
       -S NUMBER    - minimum free space to reserve, as %.
+Default is 5%.
       -o           - by default, -k is overridden when -s or -S is met.
                      This option disables this behaviour.
 Impact is that the backup is not done if -s or S is met.
       -h           - Display this help.